kraina-ai/srai/README.md

 To download OSM data for a given area, using a set of tags use one of `OSMLoader` classes:

-* `OSMOnlineLoader` - downloads data from OpenStreetMap API - this is faster for smaller areas or tags counts
+* `OSMOnlineLoader` - downloads data from OpenStreetMap API using [osmnx](https://github.com/gboeing/osmnx) - this is faster for smaller areas or tags counts
-* `OSMPbfLoader` - loads data from automatically downloaded PBF file - this is faster for larger areas or tags counts
+* `OSMPbfLoader` - loads data from automatically downloaded PBF file from [protomaps](https://protomaps.com/) - this is faster for larger areas or tags counts

 Example with `OSMPbfLoader`: